-From 2015 to 2018, Ivan Chow made trips to and around Instanbul, Turkey, sketching many scenes along the way.
-In this excerpt from his upcoming book, “Travel Sketching: Drawing Insights from Instanbul,” he shares one of his favorite formats for drawing on location.
+From 2015 to 2018, Ivan Chow made trips to and around Istanbul, Turkey, sketching many scenes along the way.
+In this excerpt from his upcoming book, “Travel Sketching: Drawing Insights from Istanbul,” he shares one of his favorite formats for drawing on location.

 Travel Sketching: Tips for Keeping an Art Journal